 Christine Vaillancourt received her BA from the University of North Carolina at Chapel Hill and MA from the Rhode Island School of Design, with continuing education at the School of the Museum of Fine Arts and Kent State University.

-Christine was the recipient of the Best in Show Award at the Newport Rhode Island Art Museum in 2003 resulting in a one-person exhibition at the museum in 2004 titled “Techno-Retro.”
+Christine received the Best in Show Award at the Newport Rhode Island Art Museum in 2003 resulting in a one-person exhibition at the museum in 2004 titled “Techno-Retro.”
 In 2009, her painting was awarded Juror's Choice in Painting at the juried exhibition at the Provincetown Art Museum.
 Christine presently has a one-person exhibition at the Mayor’s Gallery, Boston City Hall, MA June 3-July19,2019, 5th floor, M-F 9-5.

 She has exhibited in the United States as well as in Canada and Taiwan.
 Christine’s one-person shows include Creiger-Dane Gallery in Boston, 1999; Andrea Schwartz Gallery in San Francisco, 2002; Newport Art Museum in 2004; Nikola Rukaj Gallery in Toronto, 2004, and Lanoue Gallery in 2015.
 She was a featured artist with the Rukaj Gallery at the Toronto International Art Fair, 2004 and 2015.
 Her work was included in the Fuller Museum Triennial in 2000 and a traveling museum exhibition, 2002-04.
 Christine was featured in three juried publications of the New American Painting Magazine.
 She had a one-person invitational exhibition at the Boston Convention Center in 2007.
 Her work has been in numerous group shows in Boston and throughout the United States.

 Among her corporate clients are Bank of Montreal, Biogen IDEC in Waltham and Cambridge, Massachusetts; ITT, MCI, SAP America; Nordstrom in Massachusetts, California, Texas, and Florida; Bloomingdales in Massachusetts, Georgia and New York; Westin Hotel, Harvard Vanguard, Brigham and Women’s Hospital, Essex Investments, Intercontinental Residences Boston, Dana-Farber, and Fidelity in Boston; Hale and Dorr in New York and Boston; Neiman Marcus in Georgia and Massachusetts; CSC Index in New York and Chicago; ONEX and MAC Make-up in Toronto; Tokyo Millennium in Bermuda.
 Her work is in private collections in the United States and abroad.

-Christine is represented by Nikola Rukaj Gallery in Toronto, Andrea Schwartz Gallery in San Francisco, Alan Avery Gallery in Atlanta, Dean Day Gallery in Houston, and the Lanoue Gallery in Boston.
+Christine is represented by Nikola Rukaj Gallery in Toronto, Andrea Schwartz Gallery in San Francisco, Dean Day Gallery in Houston, and the Lanoue Gallery in Boston.